TheOdinProject/curriculum/foundations/installations/computer_basics.md

 ### Introduction

-Needless to say, whilst learning to code, you'll be spending most of your time on a computer.
+Needless to say, while learning to code, you'll be spending most of your time on a computer.
 Hence, understanding how to work with your computer is crucial.
 In this lesson, we'll introduce a resource which will quickly get you up to speed with some computer basics.

 ### Lesson overview